Apple Music vs. Spotify: Which is the Best for you?

 Therefore, if you regularly use multiple systems and devices, Spotify's compatibility advantage makes it more practical and convenient.

-Although music software doesn't encounter the same minor issues as shopping, such as inquiries about products or payments, we inevitably encounter problems during normal use, such as subscription failures, failed family member additions, account lockouts, and inability to find offline songs.
+Although music software doesn't encounter the same minor issues as shopping, such as inquiries about products or payments, we inevitably encounter problems during normal use, such as subscription failures, failed family member additions, account lockouts, and the inability to find offline songs.

 At this point, Apple Music's 24/7 live customer service becomes particularly convenient.
 Whether it's day or night, simply log in to the official website or open the “Support” app on your iPhone, and someone will respond quickly.